Best Nikon standard zooms in 2026: top zoom lenses for everyday shooting

 -

-An upgrade of Nikon’s original 24-120mm VR lens, this has a more effective, new-generation optical stabilizer (rated at up to four stops), and a constant f/4 aperture, instead of it shrinking from f/3.5 to f/5.6 through the zoom range.
-Like the other Nikon F-mount lenses on test, it feels reassuringly well-built and features a rubber weather-seal ring on the mounting plate.
+An upgrade of Nikon’s original 24-120mm VR lens, this has a more effective, later-generation optical stabilizer (rated at up to four stops), and a constant f/4 aperture, instead of it shrinking from f/3.5 to f/5.6 towards the long end of the zoom range.
+Like most other Nikon F-mount FX lenses, it feels reassuringly well-built and features a rubber weather-seal ring on the mounting plate.
 Handling is excellent, with smooth operation of the zoom and focus rings.

 Optical highlights include two ED elements and Nano Crystal Coating.
-The autofocus and Mk II VR systems work well, but the Nikon loses out to the competing Sigma 24-105mm for center-sharpness, especially in the longer half of the zoom range.
-The flip side is that the drop-off in corner sharpness is less noticeable.
+The autofocus and Mk II VR systems work well, but center-sharpness could be a little better in the longer half of the zoom range.
+The flip side is that the drop-off in corner sharpness is minimal.
 Overall image quality is very satisfying.

 Read our full Nikon AF-S 24-120mm f/4G ED VR review